 Adult Protective Services

-(Elder Abuse) RC 5101.65 states that Adult Protective Services (APS), as part of the Delaware County Department of Job and Family Services (DCDJFS) has the responsibility of investigating reports of suspected abuse, neglect, or exploitation of “persons” who are aged 60 and older living in an independent living arrangement in the county or who were abused within the county.
+(Elder Abuse) RC 5101.60 et seq.
+Adult Protective Services (APS), as part of the Delaware County Department of Job and Family Services (DCDJFS) has the responsibility of investigating reports of suspected abuse, neglect, or exploitation of “persons” who are aged 60 and older living in an independent living arrangement in the county or who were abused within the county.
 If the investigative report determines that the person is in need of protective services and is incapacitated, the department may petition the Probate Court for an Order authorizing the provision of protective services.
 The Petition shall state the specific facts alleging the abuse, neglect, or exploitation and shall include a proposed protective service plan.

 The RC defines “abuse” as infliction upon an adult person by self or other of injury, unreasonable confinement, intimidation or cruel punishment with resulting physical harm, pain, or mental anguish.
 It might include physical abuse, emotional abuse or sexual abuse.
 “Neglect” is defined as the failure of an adult to provide for self the goods or services necessary to avoid physical harm, mental anguish, or mental illness or the failure of a caretaker to provide such goods or services.
 “Exploitation” means the unlawful or improper act of a caretaker using an adult or an adult’s resources for their monetary or personal benefit, profit or gain.

 The following categories of professionals are known as “mandatory reporters”.
-When a mandatory reporter has reasonable cause to believe an adult is being abused, neglected or exploited or is in a condition which is a result of such treatment, then the reporter is required to immediately report suspected abuse to the county DJFS:
+When a mandatory reporter has reasonable cause to believe a protected adult is being abused, neglected or exploited or is in a condition which is a result of such treatment, then the reporter is required to immediately report suspected abuse to the county DJFS:

-- any employee of a hospital, any nurse, any employees of an ambulatory health facility, any employee of a home health agency, and adult care facility, a community alternative home, a nursing home, a residential care facility or home for the aging, any senior service provider;
+- any employee of a hospital, any nurse, any employees of an ambulatory health facility, any employee of a home health agency, and adult care facility, a community alternative home, a nursing home, a residential care facility or home for the aging, or senior service provider;

-- any employee of a community mental health facility,
+- any employee of a community mental health facility, or agent of a county humane facility;

 The Ohio statutes give immunity from civil and criminal liability to individuals who make reports of abuse in good faith and prohibit employer retaliation.